TYLER, Texas — As COVID-19 numbers rise across the country, many are left wondering where they can get a COVID-19 vaccine.

 The Northeast Texas Public Health District (NET Health) is accepting registrations for their COVID-19 vaccine waitlist.
 Available vaccines are still in limited supply and NET Health needs everyone's help to vaccinate as many people as possible in a safe, efficient and effective manner.

-This waiting list is only for those who need to receive their first dose of the Moderna vaccine.
+This waiting list is only for those who need to receive their first dose of the Moderna vaccine or who have previously received their first dose from NET Health.

 To access the registration site, click here.